How to Action Items in Meeting Minutes | Wrike

 A project goal statement or summary outlines the main purpose of the meeting.
 This is the overarching objective that will provide context to any of the action items assigned in the wake of the meeting.

 In any meeting, there’ll typically be a single topic of focus.
-It’s important to note this down so anyone reviewing the minutes will understand the conversations that took place and action items that came from the meeting.
+It’s important to note this down so anyone reviewing the minutes will understand the conversations that took place and the action items that came from the meeting.

 Recap the previous meeting